MrClottom/Seed-Splitter/README.md

 # Seed-Splitter
 Simple website/application to split confidential secrets such as a cryptocurrency seed into shares using the Shamir Secret Sharing Scheme.
 Feel free to add more word lists.
 This page is meant to function without connecting to the internet or somehow transimitting any kind of data.
+For a hosted version you can checkout [maybez.io](https://maybez.io/utils/seed-splitter)

 ## Contributing
 If you find a security issue please email me at security@maybez.io.
 Otherwise if